 Religion is the collection of norms, rites, texts and attributes that a group of people adhere to when they share a common belief.
 It is a social order that involves a divinity and has been a constant feature of humanity throughout time.
-It is a varied and dynamic structure that is constantly challenged and at the center of debate on its very legitimacy.
+Especially in times of widespread woe and fear, such as the global pandemic and natural disasters, religion can soothe (despite its nature of physically bringing people together proving risky in times of social distancing).
+However, even in the best of times, religion is a varied and dynamic structure that is constantly challenged and at the center of debate on its very legitimacy.

 Following are three reasons why we should embrace religion, and three reasons why we should let it go.

 We humans are not perfect.
 History will show that letting us run amok won’t lead toward Utopia.
 However, religion does provide an effective way for most of humanity to work together towards a common goal.
 For the bulk of history, it was religion that allowed people to unite under shared values, build great things and march humanity forward.
 It provides a reward and a possible punishment that extends the here and now.
 For all of us imperfect creatures, religion is a great motivator to do what is right and often not easy.
 Even when organized religion is forced to adapt to its surroundings, whether because of nature, war or politics, group worship, in some form or another (even virtually), still remains a constant in people’s lives.